A hybrid mathematical model of collective motion under alignment and chemotaxis: Numerical simulations

 \section{Numerical simulations}

-In this section we present some numerical simulations to show the dynamical behaviour of the model introduced in Section \ref{sec:basic-flock-chemo}.
-Numerical results are compared with the analytical ones presented in Section \ref{sec:local} and some similar cases are considered. \\Numerical tests are performed and shown in nondimensional form using the following dimensionless quantities:
+In this section we present one of the performed numerical simulations to show the dynamical behaviour of the model introduced in Section \ref{sec:basic-flock-chemo}.
+Numerical results are compared with the analytical ones presented in Section \ref{sec:local}. \\Numerical tests are performed and shown in nondimensional form using the following dimensionless quantities:

 where $f_{\max}$ is the maximum concentration of signal $f$.
 With these definitions, system \eqref{sys-cuck-chemo} can be written as

 where we have dropped, for simplicity, the asterisks for the nondimensional quantities.
 Notice that, due to the choice of $R$ as characteristic length, the dimensionless particle ray turns out to be a unit value.